Languages

 Where:

-• -c causes adding clean queries on the database to the generated dump,
+• -c causes adding database clean queries to the generated dump,

 • localhost and 5432 should be used according to Postgres server address (host and port),